Jared-Godar/codeup_notes/reading/weapons_of_math_destruction_cathy_oneill_2016.md

 Design an algorithm to defferentiate window shoppers from buyers on travel website.
 Casual viewers offered ads to competitors and got ad revenue from browsing.

 ### Arms Race: Going to College

+One WMD issue is scale.
+A formula - be it a diet or tax code - may be perfectly innovuous in theory.
+But if it grows to be a national or global standard, it creates its own distorted and dystopian economy.
+This happened in higher education.

+1983 *U.S. News & World Report* decided to evaluate and rank 1,800 colleges and universities.

+In the beginning, scores based entirely on opinion surveys.
+Hit with readers, but administrators questioned fiarness - look at the *data*.

+Start out with series of hunches - not a scientific process and scant grounding in statistical analysis.
+Just people wondering what matters most, figuring out which variables they can count, and deciding how much weight to give each in a formula.

+Most disciplines this type of analysis would demand more rigor - some kind of scoring system rating the model to reality, but "educational excellence" was harder to define, quantify, and nothing to really compare to model.
+Can't directly measure learning, hapiness, confidence, friendship, or other important aspects.

+Picked proxies that seemed to corrolate with success.
+SAT scores, student-teacher ratios, and acceptance rates.
+Percentage of freshman to sophomore to graduates.
+Percentage of living alumni who donated.
+3/4 of the rating was from an algorithmy formalizing these opinions in code, remaining quarter factored subjective views from surveys.

+1988 was first data-driven ranking.
+Results seemed sensible.
+But it became the national stndard and started a vicious feedback loop.
+Ranking self-reinforcing.
+If a college fared badly in the eating, its reputation would suffer, and conditions would deterioate.
+Top students and teachers would avoid it and rankings would tumble further.

+Room for varying opinions with good arguments on each side previously with college reputations.
+Now overshadowed by single column of numbers.
+College presidents scrambled to boost performance in 15 areas defined by journalists at a secont-tier magazine.

+Report quickly became a national standard.
+Great scale, widespread damage, and spiral of destructive feedback loops.
+Not as opaque as many other models, but still a WMD.

+Baylor pays for students to retake the SAT, schools sent false SAT data to US News, and other factors fudged.

+When you create a model from proxies, it is simpler to game the system.
+Proxies are easier to manipulate than the complicated reality they represent.

+Forcing everyone to shoor for the same goals creates a rat race with harmful unintended consequences.

+Financing - tuition and fees - left out of the model.
+What is the objective of the modeler?
+Wanted model to show historically top schools on top.
+If finances were considered, cheaper good schools could have placed highly which could create surprises and dow doubts.
+Safer to start with venerable champions on top.
+Presidents had 15 factors to consider, but keepingcosts low wasn't one of them.
+Raised prices to address others.

+1985-2013, cost of higher education rose by over 500%, nearly four times the rate of inflatio.
+Building booms and increased amenities to attract top students.

+Students trrated like investment portfolios with assets and liabilities.
+Educational consulting firms rank prospects by geography, gender, ethnicity, field of study, academic standard, etc. All within ecosystem of US News rankings.
+As rankings grow, so do efforts to game them.
+Global - Saudi Arabia King Abdulaziz University math department jumed to 7th place in 2 years beeating Cambridge and MIT.
+School offered highlycited mathemeticians $72k to serve as adjunct faculty.
+Flew business class and five star hotel couple weeks a year.
+Change affiliation on THomson Reuters citation website - claiming citations of adjunct faculty and significantly boosting ratings.

+Coaches and tutors and test-prep industry.
+Top-Tier admissions four day "application boot camp" costs $16,000 plus room and board.
+Develop essays, interview coaching, and other prep.
+With future success hinging on elite university - people pay the price.

+Victims are the vast majority of Americans - poor and middle class who don;t have thousands of dollars to spend on courses and consultants.
+Miss out on key insider knowledge.
+Result is an education system that favors the privliged.
+Tilts against needy stdents and deepens the social divide.

+Obama proposed new college ranking model, more in tune with national priorities and middle-class means.
+Sap power from for-profit education institutions.
+Use different metrics: affordability, percentage of poor and minority suudents, and postgraduate job placement, graduation rate.
+If college failed to meet standards, cut off from $180B/year federal student loan market (which for-profit universities have been feasting on).

+Seem like worthy goals, but every ranking system ca be gamed.
+Different feedback loops with unintinded consequences.

+Easy to raise graduation rates by lowering standards.
+Income of graduates can be boosted by eliminating training programs in lower paid jobs - teachers, social workers, etc.

+Lower costs by reducing percentage of tenured faculty replacing expensive proessors with cheaper instructors or adjuncts.

+Graduates employed after nine months gamed - some schools hired own graduates for hourly temp jobs to count as employed.

+## Chapter 4.
+Propaganda Machine: Online Advertising